 Kitchen staff spend much of their time documenting food storage and cooking temperatures as part of their HACCP plan.
-Measuring water temperatures of your dishwasher cycles is just as important to prove to environmental health officers that the correct safe-guards are in place.
+Measuring water temperatures of your dishwasher cycles is just as important to prove to health department inspectors that the correct safe-guards are in place.

 In a 2011 germ study conducted by the US based National Sanitation Federation (NSF), it was found that the place in most homes with the highest number of germs wasn’t the bathroom, but the kitchen!

-Washing hands, proper cleaning, sanitising of kitchen work surfaces and following food handling guidelines, are important ways to protect against food-borne illness.
-A vital measure is to ensure that dishes and cookware, used to prepare and serve food, are properly cleaned and sanitised between each use.
+Washing hands, proper cleaning, sanitizing of kitchen work surfaces and following food handling guidelines, are important ways to protect against food-borne illness.
+A vital measure is to ensure that dishes and cookware, used to prepare and serve food, are properly cleaned and sanitized between each use.

 High temperature commercial dishwashers are one answer.
-The wash water of these high temperature commercial dishwashers should be between 65–71°C to achieve proper sanitisation.
+The wash water of these high temperature commercial dishwashers should be between 150-160°F to achieve proper sanitization.